Rooney Rule: Impact

 Since the Rooney Rule was established, several NFL franchises have hired African American head coaches, including the Steelers themselves, who hired Mike Tomlin before their 2007 season.
 (The Steelers, however, had already interviewed Ron Rivera, who is ethnically Hispanic, to fulfill the requirement before interviewing Tomlin, and Rooney himself contends that Tomlin's hiring did not result from the Rule.)
 At the start of the 2006 season, the overall percentage of African American coaches had jumped to 22%, up from 6% prior to the Rooney Rule.

 As of 31 December 2018, two of the 32 head coaches in the NFL were African American, with one Hispanic head coach.
 As of 2020, the NFL had three African American head coaches, the same number as in 2003 when the Rooney Rule was adopted.

-Entering the 2025 season, the number of minority head coaches by NFL definition was seven.
-Todd Bowles (Tampa Bay), Aaron Glenn (New York Jets), Raheem Morris (Atlanta), DeMeco Ryans (Houston), and Mike Tomlin (Pittsburgh) are African American; Dave Canales (Carolina) is Hispanic; Mike McDaniel (Miami) is multiracial.
+Entering the 2026 season, the number of minority head coaches by NFL definition is five.
+Todd Bowles (Tampa Bay), Aaron Glenn (New York Jets), and DeMeco Ryans (Houston) are African American; Dave Canales (Carolina) is Hispanic; Robert Saleh (Tennessee) is a Muslim of Lebanese origin.